gschandler/WoolyCoreData/README.md

 This is definitely "work in progress", has minimal documentation, and could be considered quite sparse.

+Please note that none of the category method signatures have been prefixed, so it is possible for a future naming collision if Apple should choose to implement a similar method in UIKit.
+I will fix this at some point.

 Installation
 ------------
 1. Add WoolyCoreData.xcodeproj to your current project.